liliangtian11/liliangtian11.github.io/_pages/about.md

   - /home.html
 ---

-I am a Master student of International Relations in [School of International Relations and Public Affairs][1] at [Fudan University][2] in Shanghai.
-I received my B.A. in [Political Science and Public Administration][3] at [Southwest University of Political Science and Law][4] in Chongqing.
+I am a doctoral student in the [Department of Political Science at the University of Houston][5], specializing in Comparative Politics and Research Methods.
+My research focuses on elite interactions and conflicts, political institutions, and economic performance in authoritarian politics.
+I received my Master's degree in International Relations at [School of International Relations and Public Affairs][1] at [Fudan University][2] in Shanghai and my bachelor's degree in Political Science and Administration in [Political Science and Public Administration][3] at [Southwest University of Political Science and Law][4] in Chongqing, China.

-My substantive research interests lie at the intersection of international relations and comparative politics, with a specialization in political violence, particularly violence among the elites, as well as its political and economic consequences in the developing countries.